Are you wondering how to leave your husband when you have a child or how to leave a marriage with a child?

 Well, it depends on the situation you are in.
 Leaving a marriage with children cannot be an impulsive decision and more so not an emotional one.
 And if you take the call on ending it, then how to leave a marriage should be just as important as when to leave the marriage with kids.

 The final decision depends on whether you and your spouse both want to work it out and are willing to make it work day in and day out.
 But if you’re past the point of it working, and if you both just know in your hearts that divorce is the right choice, then who’s to tell you to stay just because you have children?
 And, who is there to guide you on how to leave your husband when you have a child?
 Or, when to leave a relationship with a child?

 There are many ways to look at it, one being that you want to provide a home with two parents who love their children.
 But is living a marriage void of love, the best example to your children?
 Leaving a marriage with children is not easy, but will that be better or worse than the parents living apart from each other?

 Many children have been through their parents’ divorce, and have done just fine.
 They’ve adjusted.
 The biggest factor in how they do is how the divorce is handled, and then how the parents treat the children following the divorce.

-After you have decided when to leave a marriage with kids, you can you need to move on to the next big step.
-How to leave a marriage with children.
+After you have decided when to leave a marriage with kids, you then need to move on to the next big step – How to leave a marriage with children.

 Here are some tips for leaving a marriage with children, without sabotaging the parent-child bond-